-Nutritionists use their knowledge of the science of food to help individuals and groups make the right choices about what they eat.
+Nutritionists are the heart of a patient's health by using their knowledge of the science of food to help individuals and groups make the right choices about what they eat.

-As a nutritionist, you'll teach and inform the public and health professionals about diet and nutrition.
-You will aim to promote good health and prevent disease in individuals and communities.
+You'll teach and inform the public and health professionals about diet and nutrition.
+You'll aim to promote good health and prevent disease in individuals and communities.

 Nutritionists work in

 - health projects

 - charities and voluntary organisations

 Your work as a nutritionist could involve

 - educating individuals and groups (with a lot of contact with the public)